 Ann Lehman serves as director of Annual Giving at Virginia Tech.
 She has over 13 years of advancement experience, having previously served as Executive Director of Annual Giving at Penn State as well as Alumni Relations Director for the Smeal College of Business at Penn State.
 She is passionate about exercise and nutrition so she spent five years as Operations Manager for a small strength and conditioning gym in State College, PA between fundraising gigs.
 In her spare time, she enjoys creating delicious food, getting outside with her pup CoCo, attempting local trails on her mountain bike, and spending time with Matt.

 Shayna Long is the Director of Annual Giving at University of North Carolina at Charlotte.

-Kat McCarron is the Customer Success Manager with Gravyty.
-As a Major Gift Officer, Development Director, and Annual Fund aficionado, Kat McCarron has the unique distinction of increasing participation every year at every nonprofit organization she’s ever worked for.
-As Customer Success Manager at Gravyty, she helps even more organizations apply the methods that have worked for her and at a revolutionary scale with the help of artificial intelligence (AI).
+Kat McCarron is the Senior Customer Success Manager with Gravyty.
+As an Executive Director of Giving and Annual Fund aficionado, Kat McCarron has the unique distinction of increasing participation every year at every nonprofit organization she’s ever worked for.
+As Senior Customer Success Manager at Gravyty, she helps even more organizations apply the methods that have worked for her and at a revolutionary scale with the help of artificial intelligence (AI).
 Kat’s personal motto is “Do the work, see the results,” and she is passionate about spreading a culture of philanthropy.